 But they also have newer bodies, less need forrepairs and higher gas mileage, which gets truckers excited.

 "The key is that it makes a lot of sense for these drivers as well," said Tim Leong, a port environmental scientist.
-"It took some time, but the program
+"It took some time, but the program has evolved."

 Past ideas to clean trucks failed because they failed to take into account truck driver needs.